 There are a few hundred investment trusts in the UK (compared to a few thousand unit trusts and OEICs).
-Like unit trusts and OEICs, investment trusts are often categorised into country and regional funds, and sub-divided further into funds that invest only in certain industry sectors.
+But like unit trusts and OEICs, investment trusts are often categorised into country and regional funds, and sub-divided further into funds that invest only in certain industry sectors.

-For unit trusts and OEICs, the net asset value is calculated daily in accordance with FSA regulations and you buy and sell units at their ‘offer’ and ‘bid’ prices respectively.
+For unit trusts and OEICs, the net asset value is calculated daily and you buy and sell units at their ‘offer’ and ‘bid’ prices respectively.
 Investment trust shares are traded on the stock market just like any other company and so their prices can change on a minute by minute basis, according to how many shares investors are buying and selling.

 These discounts make investment trusts slightly more risky, since the value of your investment is affected by the amount that the ‘discount to NAV’ changes during the period of your investment, as well as the performance of the assets they hold.